 (8)

-$$\sum \Delta U = \alpha_i T + \beta_i \sum \Delta Y$$
+$$\Sigma \Delta U = \alpha_i T + \beta_i \Sigma \Delta Y$$

 ,

 We compute the fitted values of Σ ΔU implied by equation (8).
 For α_i and β_i , we use estimates of Okun's Law in changes for annual data over 1980-2011 (with α_i divided by four to fit the current exercise with quarterly data).
-The α_i 's average 0.87 across countries (0.22 once we divide by four), and the β_i 's are highly correlated with the Okun coefficients in Table 4 (which are estimated with the levels version of Okun's Law).
+The α_i 's average 0.87 across countries (0.22 once we divide by four), and the β_i 's are highly correlated with the Okun coefficients in Table 5 (which are estimated with the levels version of Okun's Law).

-Figure 8c shows the results.
-Here, the fitted values of Σ ΔU do a good job of explaining the actual values of Σ ΔU : the \overline{R}^2 is 0.76.
+Figure 9c compares the actual and fitted values of $\Sigma \Delta U$.
+We see that equation (8) fits well: the \overline{R}^2 is 0.76.
 Again, Spain is a good example.
 Its large rise in unemployment is explained almost entirely by the fact that its Okun coefficient β_i is unusually large, along with the length of its recession.
 In other words, Spain did experience a larger rise in unemployment than other countries, but that is what we should expect based on its historical Okun's Law.